FAQ

 The unattended cloakroom and lockable storage boxes are located on the bottom floor in both buildings.
 In the Bergsten building you can find them one floor down from the entrance level and in Liljevalchs+ they are located on level 0.
 It is not possible to store larger suitcases in the Kunsthalle.

-For safety reasons, baby strollers are not permitted in the exhibition space.
-Kindly park these in our stroller parking.
-This can vary depending on the exhibition, so always look up the current information here before your next visit.
+Prams are permitted in Ylva Snöfrid’s exhibition The House of the Muses.
+For safety reasons, prams are however not permitted in the exhibition When We See Us.
+Kindly park these in our pram parking.
+This rule can vary depending on the exhibition, so always look up the current information here before your next visit.

 Still photography is permitted for personal, non-commercial use, but flash and tripods are not allowed.
 You are welcome to tag us on social media!
 If you work as a professional photographer, you need permission from us to photograph inside and outside the building.
 Contact us at info.liljevalchs@stockholm.se with your request.
 For questions around press photography, please contact johanna.strand@stockholm.se.